zptr1/Core/README.md

 # Core

-(WIP) A general-purpose programming language programming language with no keywords
+A general-purpose programming language with no keywords (WIP)

 This language does not work yet - only lexer and unfinished parser are available.